garylirocks/quickrefs/azure-active-directory.markdown

 ### `--filter` parameter

-The `--filter` parameter in many `az ad` commands uses the OData filter syntax, check available expressions here: https://learn.microsoft.com/en-us/graph/filter-query-parameter
+The `--filter` parameter in many `az ad` commands seems to be following the old Azure AD Graph API (not the newer Microsoft Graph API) ? check available filters here https://learn.microsoft.com/en-us/previous-versions/azure/ad/graph/howto/azure-ad-graph-api-supported-queries-filters-and-paging-options

 *Seems you could use `startswith`, `endswith`, but not `contains`*